 Kyeema Zerbe – Associate Director, UC Davis Innovation Institute for Food and Health

 David Richardson – Partner, DLA Piper

 Damon Tull – UC Davis Institute for Innovation and Entrepreneurship and UC Davis Graduate School of Management

 How to Apply

-The academy is open to upper-division undergrads, graduate students (master’s and doctoral), postdocs and faculty in science and engineering.
+The academy is open to upper-division undergrads, graduate students (master’s and doctoral), postdocs, faculty and others who are studying, researching or working in the area of food, ag and health.
 It is open to applicants from any university as well as interested applicants with no university affiliation.
 Priority registration is given to UC-affiliated participants.

 To obtain maximum benefit from the program curriculum, participants are encouraged to attend all three full days of the academy.

 Registration fee includes course, materials and dining.
 Payment due upon acceptance to the program.
 This fee does NOT include lodging, transportation or parking fees, which are the responsibility of the participant.

 There are up to 30 full scholarships available for interested UC Davis participants.

 The 2020 academy is planned for Monday through Wednesday, March 9-11, 2020 at the International Center located on the UC Davis main campus.